 Organ transplantation is still a relatively new field in medicine; although the first kidney transplant was performed in 1954, it was only with the development of immunosuppression in the 1980s that it became more widely utilised.
-There remains a chronic mismatch between the number of patients on waiting lists and the availability of suitable organs for transplantation.
-It is this particular issue that may be improved through advancements in the future.
-Two areas in particular are discussed here: regenerative medicine and organs grown ex vivo.
+There remains a chronic mismatch between the number of patients on waiting lists and the availability of suitable organs for transplantation, which some consider to be the greatest challenge in modern transplant medicine.